vicharanashala/cs45/README.md

 ## Known Integration Notes

 - The frontend currently uses mock data and demonstrates workflows rather than being fully wired to backend endpoints.
+No standalone `package.json` is committed inside `frontend/`, so it must currently be run with an externally supplied React build setup.
 - The backend API is the source of truth for authentication, FAQ search, Q&A, users, and admin workflows.
 - The FAQ generation runner imports AI service functions through a local adapter.
 Path alignment may need adjustment depending on the execution location.
 - The vector store is in-memory; indexed FAQ vectors are loaded at application bootstrap and should be rehydrated after server restart.
+This needs to be revisited for production-scale, multi-instance deployment.
 - Sensitive query handling is implemented both in the backend AI logic and the standalone Python classifier; the final production flow should keep one authoritative routing policy.
+- The 80% semantic similarity threshold requires empirical tuning — set too high, users cannot raise genuinely unanswered queries; set too low, duplicate queries flood the system.
+- Real-time embedding generation for autocomplete must feel instantaneous, which is why the embedding-cache service exists; further performance tuning may still be needed at scale.
+- Misclassifying a personal query as generic could expose sensitive information publicly, so high recall on the personal class is critical and should be monitored closely.
+- FAQ summarization quality depends on careful schema validation, deduplication, and tag normalization when compiling multiple community answers of varying quality into one entry.
+- The exact number of warnings before suspension, and whether enforcement of the tiered moderation policy is code-driven or manual, has not yet been finalized.
+- Multi-lingual support and the mentor-mentee system are planned but not yet implemented; both would add notable complexity (language detection, translation, cross-lingual embeddings for the former; scope and mechanics still undefined for the latter).
+- Real-time push notifications are not yet implemented; the My Queries dashboard currently relies on in-app notification records.
+- The points and ranking (leaderboard) system is implemented at the data layer but not yet fully reflected in the frontend.
+- In early deployment, the community board may see low activity (a cold-start problem), meaning queries could take longer to get answered before a critical mass of users is reached.

 ## License